 Long-time Montreal music venue La Tulipe is under threat of closure following a number of noise complaints from a neighbour, an appeal for help posted to the establishment’s Facebook page yesterday says.

-What followed, as per the statement, were regular noise complaints, police visits, and fines on which the venue says it has spent “a fortune.”
+As per the statement, what followed were regular noise complaints, police visits, and fines on which the venue says it has spent “a fortune.”
 The most recent ones were meted out during a pair of shows by local act Dumas, one last Thursday and one last Friday — $1,000 each, the statement says.
 The musician tweeted about the incident yesterday, saying the police tapped his sound engineer on the shoulder during the performance.
-(In a report by La Presse, Claude Larivée, the owner of La Tribu, the label that owns and manages La Tulipe, says that while he doesn’t know the exact number of times he’s heard from police regarding the noise, he estimates it being over two dozen.)
+(In a report by La Presse, Claude Larivée, the owner of La Tribu, the label that owns and manages La Tulipe, says that while he doesn’t know the exact number of times he’s heard from police regarding the noise, he estimates it is over two dozen.)

-Now, on December 21, the music venue is headed to court over a request for injunction filed against it, which owners fear could lead to its closure.
+On December 21, the music venue is headed to court over a request for an injunction filed against it, which owners fear could lead to its closure.
 The statement refers to the whole situation as “Kafkaesque.”

-Tuesday evening, after the La Tulipe’s statement circulated widely on social media, Rabouin tweeted his assurance that the venue isn’t going anywhere, and that the borough is in talks with both parties.
+Tuesday evening, after La Tulipe’s statement circulated widely on social media, Rabouin tweeted his assurance that the venue isn’t going anywhere and that the borough is in talks with both parties.
 “The Plateau’s cultural vitality is an asset to be preserved,” Rabouin added in the tweet.
-Speaking to media on Wednesday, Rabouin added that the city was also going to be in court next week.
+Speaking to the media on Wednesday, Rabouin added that the city would also be in court next week.

 - Storied Montreal venue La Tulipe may be shut by new neighbour’s noise complaints, owners say [CTV]